Julia Trotzki

 2. Glass Choice: Why the Glass Really Makes a Difference

-Coupe or Margarita Glass: Classic, no ice in the glass.
+Coupe Glass (Coupette or Margarita Glass): Classic, no ice in the glass.
 This keeps the drink cool without diluting it.

-Chill in Advance: Place the glass in the freezer for a short time so that the drink stays icy longer.
+Chill in Advance: Place the glass briefly in the freezer to keep the drink cold longer.

 3. Shaker: Yes or No?